dominiquecarrer/pyalus/README.md

 See the TODO list.

 ## Acknowledgements
-Contributors to the code : Bernard Geiger, Florian Pinault, Mickael Parde, Chloe Vincent, and others (Older contributors __to the code__ please contact us to be added the this list).
+Contributors to the code : Bernard Geiger (most of the fortran code), Florian Pinault (most of the python code), Mickael Parde, Chloe Vincent, and others (older contributors __to the code__ please contact us if you wish to be added to this list).
-Funding : Eumetsat (LSA-SAF), ECMWF/Copernicus (C3S), Meteo-France
+Funding : Eumetsat (LSA-SAF), ECMWF/Copernicus (C3S), Meteo-France, CNRS